umcu7tcoillab/Variable-angle-footrest/Readme.md

 ## The design
 This project contains a variable footrest created for MRI experiments.

 The angle of the footrest can be adjusted between 4 different angles: 10, 15, 20 and 25 degrees.
+The curve on the bottom of the frontplate fits exactly in a Philips MR bed.

+It is designed to be lasercut from a sheet of 5mm plastic.
+M8 bolts are needed to fasten the nuts.

 ## Download and use